-Social Security Numbers are a series of three digits, followed by two digits, followed by four digits – and the various digit combinations are actually meaningful.
+Social Security Numbers are a series of three digits, followed by two digits, followed by four digits – and the various digit combinations are meaningful.
 That is, Social Security Numbers didn’t start out at 000-00-0001 and work up to 999-99-9999; instead, each section of the number has its own significance.
 In order to understand why internet criminals are so interested in stealing these digits, you need to know how the SSN works.
 Let’s take a look at what these nine digits mean.

 The first three digits are the Area Number.
-Much as the area code of your phone number places your geographical origin, Area Numbers represent where in the United States the person holding the Social Security Number was either born or received their card.
-Numbers start small in the eastern part of the United States, and go up as you head west.
+Just like the area code of your phone number places your geographical origin, Area Numbers represent where in the United States the person holding the Social Security Number was either born or received their card.
+Numbers start small in the eastern part of the United States and go up as you head west.
 There is no strict accounting for the regions and number assignments; the Area Number is an artifact of a pre-computer age when sorting Social Security files was made much simpler by breaking them down by geographical area first.

 Finally, the last four digits of the number are the Serial Number.
 Serial Numbers start at 0001 and run all the way up to 9999.

 Today, people generally get a Social Security Number at birth, but in the 20th century, people would wait until they got their first job to get a number, usually sometime in their teenage years.

 Although it was never intended to be the sole or primary identifying number for each citizen, through inertia and by virtue of the fact that it is the one number that just about every citizen is issued, it has become the de-facto identity number of Americans.
 This is convenient, in that most all of us have a Social Security Number, and it’s easy to remember because of the group breakout.

 But It’s Also Highly Inconvenient For Two Reasons.